-The biannual summit convenes professors, practitioners, designers, curriculum developers, and studio coordinators from architecture schools in the United States.
-The purpose of the summit is to share ideas about the challenges of teaching architecture design in the face of the climate crisis, and methods for addressing issues like resource degradation, environmental racism, and circular economy practices in the studio setting.
+The summit convenes professors, practitioners, designers, curriculum developers, and studio coordinators from architecture schools in the United States and Canada to share ideas about the challenges of teaching architecture design in the face of the climate crisis, and methods for addressing issues like resource degradation, environmental racism, and circular economy practices in the studio setting.

 Please write to [email protected] to learn more about the summit, or if you would like to present at upcoming meetings.

 September 28, 2022, 5:00 PM ET